Rude! 12 Things You Should Never Do in Other Countries

 John Slater/Getty Images

 That shows your host didn’t provide enough food or a filling meal.
 Along with leaving a little, it’s fine to burp after eating, as a compliment to the chef.
-Here’s why you’ll never find Chinese takeout boxes in China.
+Don’t miss more rude American manners that are actually polite in other countries.

 Don’t forget to say hello in France